YOU HAVE QUESTIONS, WE HAVE THE ANSWERS.Not seeing your question here? Reach out. We are happy to help. CONTACT US

 A customized treatment plan including the most effective blend of therapies for your condition will be determined at your initial consultation.
 Costs will vary depending on the specifics of your case.

 At Four Gates Acupuncture we bill all insurances, and as a courtesy we'll verify your insurance benefits and discuss the specifics of your plan at your consultation.
-If you would like to know the specifics prior to your consultation, you will need to call your insurance company to inquire about your benefits in advance.
+If you would like to know coverage specifics prior to your consultation, you will need to call your insurance company to inquire about your benefits in advance.

 Anything I should do after an acupuncture treatment?